HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 [*Esperanto*](https://lernu.net/esperanto) (1887),
 with multiple changes specified by
 <span style="color:Beige">Reĝino Serena</span> herself,
-aiming to offer even more regularity for easier learning while conforming to the existing world as much as possible.
+aiming to offer even more regularity and inclusivity, while conforming to the existing world as much as possible.[^Lingvo-Historio-1]
 <span style="color:Beige">Queen Serena</span> declared `Epopo`
 as the new official language of RdO about three months in her reign, set to gradually replace English in the next *hekjaro* (hexcade, i.e. 16 years) in all RdO official documentations and communications.

+[^Lingvo-Historio-1]: Contrary to what one might expect, Many Esperantists are not really big fans of the Queen breaking the traditions of their language unilaterally with the big big changes she made…

-One would think that such random order is surely going to cause massive civil unrest, but by that time the people have already gotten used to the <span style="color:Beige">Queen</span>'s ridiculous style;
+One would think that such random policy is surely going to cause massive civil unrest, but by that time the people have already gotten used to the
+<span style="color:Beige">Queen</span>'s ridiculous style;
 plus, they also have the chaotic implementation of her new UBI (universal basic income) policy to worry about.